 5. “What are some challenges your company has had to overcome in the last year?”

 Before you agree to work somewhere, it’s good to have an accurate sense of where the company stands and how they’re trying to improve.
-Understanding struggles facing the organization will also help you to sell your own experience.
+Understanding the struggles facing the organization will also help you sell your own experience.
 You can explain to the interviewer how you would help the company tackle these challenges, showing your commitment to the team and the company’s success.

-6. “What goals does this company have and how does my role help the company achieve these goals?”
+7. “What goals does this company have and how does my role help the company achieve these goals?”

-7. “How has this position changed over time and how is it slated to change in the next couple of years?”
+8. “How has this position changed over time and how is it slated to change in the next couple of years?”

-Job positions evolve over time – for better or for worse.
+Job positions evolve – for better or for worse.
 That’s why it’s important to understand what you’re signing up for before even looking at a contract.
 It’s important to know if there is room to grow the position or if the role might change into something else.

-8. “Do you have any reservations about my qualifications for the position?”
+9. “Do you have any reservations about my qualifications for the position?”

-This question is a great way to understand where you stand in the eyes of the employer and then address any hesitations that they may have.
+This question is a great way to understand where you stand in the eyes of the employer and then address any hesitations they may have.
 You can take advantage of this opportunity to explain how you can overcome weaknesses in your resume or prior experience.
 The best kind of employee is versatile and a quick learner.

-9. “How does this company promote the professional development of its employees?”
+10. “How does this company promote the professional development of its employees?”